Sports cars, drugs, death: Thai police colonel investigated

-BANGKOK (AP) — Thai authorities arrested a fifth police officer in connection with the death of a drug dealer who was allegedly killed while being shaken down in custody for cash, but were still searching Thursday for two others, including the suspected ringleader, a police colonel accused of funding a lavish lifestyle through corruption.
+BANGKOK (AP) — A Thai police colonel known as “Jo Ferrari” due to his collection of fine cars, who was wanted on suspicion of involvement in the death of a detained drug dealer who was allegedly being shaken down for cash, turned himself in on Thursday amid a nationwide manhunt.

-A police sergeant from the Muang district station, in a province north of Bangkok, was apprehended late Wednesday.
-All five suspects in custody, including a major and a captain, were brought Thursday before a judge who ordered them held without bail on charges of dereliction of duty, torture and murder.

-Authorities are still searching for a police lieutenant as well as Col. Thitisan Utthanaphon, who was chief of the station in Nakhon Sawan province and disappeared shortly before a video surfaced on social media that appears to show him directing the assault on the suspect that lead to the 24-year-old's death.
+Police officials said Col. Thitisan Utthanaphon turned himself in at a police station in Saen Suk, a coastal village southeast of Bangkok.
+Another suspect, Lt.
+Thoranin Matwanna, was apprehended in a town southwest of the capital.

+“I apologize that this has happened,” National Police Chief Suwat Janyodsuk told reporters at a news conference late Thursday.
+"We never release anyone who did wrong without punishment.”

+Thitisan defended his actions, denying any part in a shakedown and insisting he was attempting to get information from the drug dealer about where he had stashed his main supply of methamphetamine.

+“Since I've been in the police I have never been involved in corruption,” the colonel said.
+“I did not have any intention to kill him.
+I just wanted to do my work.”

-The colonel, who earned the nickname “Jo Ferrari” due to his penchant for sports cars, had a collection of 29 luxury automobiles worth more than 100 million baht ($3 million), some of which he kept at a home in Bangkok worth about 60 million baht ($1.8 million), Thai media reported.
+Thai media have reported that Thitisan had a collection of 29 luxury automobiles worth more than 100 million baht ($3 million), some of which he kept at a home in Bangkok worth about 60 million baht ($1.8 million).

 One of the cars found at the house, a yellow Lamborghini, was purchased by Thitisan from a car company that was involved in a tax evasion investigation two years ago, the police Department of Special Investigation said.
 Thitisan was not charged in that case.